Patna Municipal Corporation: History

-The Patna Municipality, established on 2 November 1864 was renamed to Patna City Municipality in 1917.
+The Patna Municipality, was established on 2 November 1864.
+Sir Khan Bahadur Khuda Bakhsh was elected as the first honorary vice chairman of the municipality under the Former Governor General of India George Robinson's cabinet in 1880.
+It was renamed to Patna City Municipality in 1917.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Patna City Municipality along with Patna Administrative Committee and Patna Bankipur Joint Water Works Committee were substituted by the Patna Municipal Corporation (PMC), which came into force on 15 August 1952 under the provision of the Patna Municipal Act, 1951.
 The first election of the PMC councilors were held in March 1954, but they came in office on 1 February 1955.

 Overview

 Patna Municipal Corporation administers an area of 108.87 km2.
 There are 75 wards placed under executive control of six administrative circles and has a population of 1.7 million as per 2011 Census.

 Each ward elects a councilor to the PMC.
 The Mayor is usually chosen through indirect election by the councilors from among themselves for a term of two and a half years.

 Each administrative circle is administered by an Executive officer who is deputed by the Government of Bihar.
 The Municipal commissioner is the Chief executive officer and head of the executive arm of the corporation.
 Although the Municipal corporation is the legislative body that lays down policies for the governance of the city, it is the commissioner who is responsible for the execution of the policies.

 By means of the standing committees, the corporation undertakes urban planning and maintains roads, government-aided schools, hospitals, and municipal markets.
 As Patna's apex body, the corporation discharges its functions through the mayor-in-council, which comprises a mayor, a deputy mayor, and other elected members of the PMC.
 The functions of the PMC include water supply, drainage and sewerage, sanitation, solid waste management, street lighting, and building regulation.
 It also deals with the issue of birth registration and death registration.
 Municipal Commissioner is the executive head of the corporation, who is assisted by a large number of officers, belonging to different departments in the corporation.